apache/iotdb/docs/UserGuide/System Tools/MLogParser Tool.md

 # How to use

 Linux/MacOS
-> ./mLogParser.sh -f /your path/mlog.bin -o \your path\mlog.txt
+> ./mLogParser.sh -f /your path/mlog.bin -o /your path/mlog.txt

 Windows